brewdo/brewdo/README.md

 ----

 Here's a short list of the prerequisites brewdo has for operation.
-`brewdo install` takes care of all but the Sudo configuration:
+`brewdo install` takes care of all of this:

 -   A sandbox user account (traditionally `_homebrew`); this can also be created with